satyawikananda/anitop/README.md

 6. and many utilities

 # List routes Anitop API
-For now, Anitop has a seven routes to get the current data of anime trending and each routes, that is has a one query params named `limit`, that query params can make a limitation display data and the value is a type data number
+For now, Anitop has a seven routes to get the current data of anime trending and each endpoints, that is has a one query params named `limit`, that query params can make a limitation display data and the value is a type data number

 | Name API | Description | Route |
 |----------|------------ | ---------|